 The 2018 Enclave had not been crash-tested by the federal government or the Insurance Institute for Highway Safety as of publication.

-The Buick offers advanced safety technology, but unfortunately reserves it for high-rollers who opt for the Avenir — and even then, it's in a $2,095 option package.
+The Buick offers top-of-the-line safety technology, but unfortunately reserves it for high-rollers who opt for the Buick Enclave Avenir — and even then, it’s in a $2,095 option package.
 The package includes a full-speed front collision prevention system with automatic emergency braking and pedestrian detection, as well as adaptive cruise control with stop-and-go capability.
-It's bundled with the adaptive suspension.
-It's inexplicable that this level of safety technology is unavailable on other trim levels of a premium SUV given GM's stated commitment to safety — not to mention the proliferation of similarly competent systems to even compact cars these days.
+It’s bundled with the adaptive suspension.
+It’s inexplicable that this level of safety technology is unavailable on other trim levels of a premium SUV given GM’s stated commitment to safety — not to mention the proliferation of similarly competent systems to even compact cars these days.

 Instead, you have to move up to the Essence trim level just to get rear cross-traffic warning and blind spot warning with lane change alert; that system looks beyond the blind spot for cars approaching quickly in the next lane.
 The Premium and Avenir add standard lane-keeping assist, front and rear parking sensors, and a low-speed front collision system with automatic emergency braking and pedestrian detection.

-As a premium-brand product, the Enclave offers value for buyers wanting a step up from mainstream SUVs but not the higher prices or showiness of a luxury one from the likes of BMW, Mercedes-Benz or Lexus.
-In that in-between space, the new Enclave should have no trouble competing on value versus the MDX and QX60.
-It's fresher, far more spacious, competitively priced and definitely more up-to-date and user-friendly in terms of multimedia tech and connectivity.
+As a premium-brand product, the Buick Enclave offers value for buyers wanting a step up from mainstream SUVs but not the higher prices or showiness of a luxury one from the likes of BMW, Mercedes-Benz or Lexus.
+In that in-between space, the new Buick Enclave should have no trouble competing on value versus the MDX and QX60.
+It’s fresher, far more spacious, competitively priced and definitely more up-to-date and user-friendly in terms of multimedia tech and connectivity.
 Compare it with these rivals here.

-It's trickier for the Enclave (or the MDX for that matter) to claim status value over higher trim levels of the also-redone Chevy Traverse (which has a new, luxury High Country trim level) or the all-new Volkswagen Atlas in its SEL Premium garb.
-Both veer into the Enclave's lane with quality materials and premium features.
+It’s trickier for the Enclave (or the MDX for that matter) to claim status value over higher trim levels of the also-redone Chevy Traverse (which has a new, luxury High Country trim level) or the all-new Volkswagen Atlas in its SEL Premium garb.
+Both veer into the Buick Enclave’s lane with quality materials and premium features.
 The Enclave has a classier badge and a higher-style look and feel, but also a bit higher price for a comparably equipped model.
 Volkswagen also offers significantly longer warranty coverage than GM, at six years/72,000 miles.
 Buick can, however, claim Top 10 brand reliability in Consumer Reports ratings.
 That beats Chevrolet and Volkswagen, but all three are solid three-row alternatives to a minivan — it might just come down to the look that appeals to you.
 Compare these vehicles here.

 A separate value question is raised by the new Enclave Avenir.
 Buick says the vast majority of Enclave buyers already opt for higher trim levels, so it was a no-brainer to come up with a fancier — and profitable — sub-brand like GMC’s Denali.
 The Avenir does offer a bit nicer interior trim in an exclusive Chestnut Brown color (the only choice), plus other unique design tweaks, such as its own wheels and grille.
 And it has some more standard features, such as real wood trim on the steering wheel, and safety options (though I’d expect the latter to migrate down the food chain in later years).
 Still, I’m not convinced Buick put enough into its first Avenir model to justify spending another $5,000 above the well-equipped and satisfying Enclave Premium.